 Truth Or Scare

-This Halloween twist on party favourite Truth or Dare can be created to suit any age group – a family-friendly version, such as the ideas included in the post below, or an adult’s only version with extra scary ‘Scares’.
+This Halloween twist on party favourite Truth or Dare can be created to suit any age group – a family-friendly version, such as the ideas included in the post below, or an adult-only version with extra scary ‘Scares’.

-Easy to make your own cards such as these fun Halloween themed ones, or keep it super simple on plain white pieces of paper or cardstock.
+Easy to make your own cards using these printable Halloween-themed Truth or Scare cards, or keep it super simple on plain white pieces of paper or cardstock.